Delnegend/biolak/docs/developement.md

 ## Migrations

-Before committing or after creating migrations, execute `just minify-json` to compress the JSON files within the migrations directory and reduce their file sizes.
+`minify-json` is always called after creating migrations to minify the JSONs in the `src/migrations` directory.

+ATTENTION: ALWAYS execute `just test-prod` to check whether the migrations will run successfully before committing the migration files.

 ## Workaround notes
 - DO NOT modify/remove MULTIPLE fields in a global setting at once; do them individually.